Broad Appeal Specialty Housing (BASH)

 Even more impactful, however, is the fact that to the Specialty Market, the right features are valued more than extra square footage, which means that BASH can make smaller homes appealing and viable in a market that would otherwise not support it.
 This approach limits the appeal to the General Market, but in an area with sufficient demand from the Specialty Market, this can have the largest impact of all on profitability by reducing land and building costs while allowing more units to be built.

-BASH increases tenant satisfaction.
+BASH increases resident satisfaction.

 Compared to typical housing products, people feel an appreciation for, if not a connection to, a home built around what’s most important to them in their lives.

-When tenants enthusiastically enjoy where they live and view it as their home rather than just a place to stay, their behavior changes.
+When residents enthusiastically enjoy where they live and view it as their home rather than just a place to stay, their behavior changes.
 The most valuable difference a change in attitude toward renting from a short-term to a long-term perspective.

-The best specialty features will tangibly improve tenants’ lives and enable positive routines not otherwise possible.
+The best specialty features will tangibly improve residents’ lives and enable positive routines not otherwise possible.
 Once people get accustomed to an upgraded lifestyle they know they couldn’t have with a typical home, they won’t want to leave.

 Those who view their home as an exclusive asset they do not want to lose will take better care of their home, complain less, pay their rent on time more often, and most importantly, will live there longer.